-Jens Prüfer is an economist at Tilburg University’s Department of Economics and a member of the Tilburg Law and Economics Center (TILEC).
+Jens Prüfer is Professor of Economics at the University of East Anglia’s School of Economics, Deputy Director of the Centre for Competition Policy, and affiliated with the Tilburg Law and Economics Center (TILEC).
 His research focuses on institutional and organizational questions, applying economic methodology to a broad set of disciplines, including law, management, political science, history, religious studies, and computer science.
 He studied Economics and Chinese studies in Tübingen (Germany) and Singapore and holds a PhD in Economics from Goethe University Frankfurt.

-- Institutional Economics, in particular the study of economic governance and of collective enforcement institutions, which help to support cooperation/honest trade in the shadow of the law.
+- Institutional Economics, in particular the study of economic governance institutions, which help to support cooperation/honest trade with and without the law (public and private ordering).

 - Organizational Economics, in particular the economics of non-firm organizations such as nonprofits, cooperatives, social networks, clubs, associations or foundations.
 Why do these organizations exist and (how) do they behave differently in competitive markets?

 - Law & Economics, in particular antitrust policy and ‘order without law’.

 - Industrial Organization, in particular competition policy and regulation and the dependence of those issues on the governance structure of competitors.

 - Political Economics, in particular the role of the media for political outcomes.

 - Economics of Innovation, in particular the effects of datafication/big data on markets, polities, societies, and jurisdictions.

 Jens Prüfer is member of the expert group to the EU Observatory on the Online Platform Economy.
 He is the editor of sioe.org, the website of the Society for Institutional and Organizational Economics, where he also regularly blogs, and a Mercator Fellow at the University of Passau (“Digital Platform Ecosystems”).